syncfusion-content/maui-docs/MAUI/DateTime-Slider/basic-features.md

 # Basic features  in .NET MAUI DateTime Slider (SfDateTimeSlider)

-This section explains about how to add the date-time slider.
+This section explains about how to add the DateTime Slider.

 ## Minimum